-The EMEP data assimilation system (EMEP-DAS) is based on the 3D-Var implementation for the MATCH model (Kahnert, 2009).
+The EMEP data assimilation system (EMEP-DAS) is based on the 3D-Var implementation for the MATCH model (Kahnert, 2008).
 The background error covariance matrix is estimated following the NMC method (Parrish and Derber, 1992).
-The EMEP-DAS is described in detail in Valdebenito B. and Heiberg (2009), Valdebenito B. et al. (2010) and Valdebenito B. and Tsyro (2012).
+Recent changes resulted in increased computational efficiency, tuning of model and observation representation uncertainties, and improved impact of the assimilation in the vertical.

-The EMEP-DAS delivers analyses of yesterday (driven by the operational IFS forecast of 00UTC of yesterday) for NO2, using NO2 columns of OMI (until 2021) and in-situ measurements of NO2 surface concentrations.
-For ozone, SO2, CO, PM2.5 and PM10, only surface measurements are assimilated.
+The EMEP-DAS delivers analyses of yesterday (driven by the operational IFS forecast of 00UTC of yesterday) assimilating O3, NO2, CO, PM2.5 and PM10 surface observations.
+For NO2, satellite observations from OMI used to be assimilated until 2021, but this feature was switched off because in the assimilation method used back then, the model performance did not improve.